Dhanss01/Algorithm/README.md

 Hello  👋, Dhanalakshmi here!
 Profile: QA Engineer

-This Repository has the data structure problems which have been solved by using Two Pointers ,Sliding window , Linked List, Queues.
+This Repository has the data structure problems which have been solved by using Two Pointers ,Sliding window , Linked List, Stack.

 Pre requisite:
 Java